Yui010206/Yui010206.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, thanks for stopping by!
 I am now a third-year Ph.D.
 Student at [The University of North Carolina at Chapel Hill](https://www.unc.edu/), advised by [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/).
-Previously, I did my undergraduate study at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I did my undergraduate study at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

 I also work at Amazon (2023) / Adobe Research (2024) / Google Deepmind (2025).

-My research focuses on multimodal AI, with a particular emphasis on video-centric AI modeling.
+My research focuses on multimodal AI, exploring how we can enable AI models to perceive and understand the world in a way similar to humans.

-I develop and enhance models/systems capable of effectively and efficiently perceiving and inferring from the dynamic and diverse visual world.
-My work aims to enable AI to assist humans in understanding complex video content for advanced reasoning and manipulation, contributing to a broad spectrum of downstream applications (sports, security, medical, and educational domains), and fostering the development of more adaptable and intelligent video-based AI systems.
+I develop and enhance models/systems capable of effectively and efficiently perceiving and inferring from the dynamic and diverse multimodal world.
+My work aims to enable AI to assist humans in understanding complex multimodal content for advanced reasoning and manipulation, contributing to a broad spectrum of downstream applications (sports, security, medical, and educational domains), and fostering the development of more adaptable and intelligent video-based AI systems.
 They are:

-- **Video Reasoning Benchmarks/Methods**: [SeViLA](https://arxiv.org/abs/2305.06988) (NeurIPS23), [CREMA](https://arxiv.org/abs/2402.05889) (ICLR25), [GroundMoRe](https://arxiv.org/abs/2411.09921) (CVPR25), [STAR](https://arxiv.org/abs/2405.09711) (NeurIPS21)
+- **Multimodal Reasoning Benchmarks/Methods**: [MEXA](https://arxiv.org/pdf/2506.17113) (ArXiv25), [SeViLA](https://arxiv.org/abs/2305.06988) (NeurIPS23), [CREMA](https://arxiv.org/abs/2402.05889) (ICLR25), [GroundMoRe](https://arxiv.org/abs/2411.09921) (CVPR25), [STAR](https://arxiv.org/abs/2405.09711) (NeurIPS21)

-- **Faithful Video Editing/Generative Methods**: [VEGGIE](https://arxiv.org/abs/2503.14350) (ArXiv25), [SAFREE](https://arxiv.org/abs/2410.12761) (ICLR25), [RACCooN](https://arxiv.org/abs/2405.18406) (ArXiv24)
+- **Visual Editing/Generative Methods**: [VEGGIE](https://arxiv.org/abs/2503.14350) (ArXiv25), [SAFREE](https://arxiv.org/abs/2410.12761) (ICLR25), [RACCooN](https://arxiv.org/abs/2405.18406) (ArXiv24)

-- **Efficient Video Representation / Feature Engineering**: [LLoVi](https://arxiv.org/abs/2312.17235)(EMNLP24), [VideoTree](https://arxiv.org/abs/2405.19209) (CVPR25), [MoPRL](https://arxiv.org/abs/2112.03649) (TCSVT23)
+- **Multimodal Representation / Feature Engineering**: [LLoVi](https://arxiv.org/abs/2312.17235)(EMNLP24), [VideoTree](https://arxiv.org/abs/2405.19209) (CVPR25), [MoPRL](https://arxiv.org/abs/2112.03649) (TCSVT23)

 Find me here: shoubin -atsign- cs . unc . edu

 # 🔥 News
+- *2025.05*: 🧠 Summer intern at **Google Deepmind**.
 - *2025.03*: 🥦 VEGGIE is on arXiv.
 - *2025.02*: 💬 Gave an invited talk at **Twelve Labs**.
 - *2025.02*: 👀 2 papers accepted to **CVPR 2025**.
 Check VideoTree for dynamic/adaptive keyframe selection with LLM, GroundMoRe for a new motion-grounded video reasoning task.
-- *2025.02*: 🧠 Will summer intern at **Google Deepmind**.
 - *2025.01*: 🇸🇬 3 papers accepted to **ICLR 2025**.
 Check ☕CREMA for video+any modality reasoning, SAFREE for training-free safe visual generation, and ⛓️SRDF for human-level VL-Navigation.
 - *2024.09*: 📓 1 paper accepted to **EMNLP 2024**.
 Check LLoVi for long VideoQA with LLM.
 - *2024.07*: 📹 1 paper accepted to **ACMMM 2024**.
 Check IVA-0 for controllable image animation.